CtrlK

 Distinctiveness Conflict Risk

-MCP servers are a specific niche with distinct terminology (FastMCP, MCP SDK, Model Context Protocol).
-Unlikely to conflict with general API or server-building skills due to the specialized MCP focus.
+MCP server development is a very specific niche with distinct triggers (MCP, Model Context Protocol, FastMCP, MCP SDK).
+Unlikely to conflict with general API or coding skills due to the specificity of the protocol.

 3 / 3